Metropolitan Borough of Stockport: Parliamentary constituencies

-There are four parliamentary constituencies in the Stockport Metropolitan Borough: Stockport, Cheadle, Hazel Grove, and Denton and Reddish.
+There are three parliamentary constituencies in the Stockport Metropolitan Borough: Stockport, Cheadle and Hazel Grove.
 Stockport has been represented by Navendu Mishra (Labour) since 2019.
-Mary Robinson (Conservative) has been MP for Cheadle since 2015.
-William Wragg (Conservative) has been MP for Hazel Grove since 2015.
-The constituency of Denton and Reddish bridges Stockport and Tameside; the current member is Andrew Gwynne (Labour).
+Tom Morrison (Liberal Democrat) has been MP for Cheadle since 2024.
+Lisa Smart (Liberal Democrat) has been MP for Hazel Grove since 2024.

 Unparished Areas

 Showing former status (prior to 1974), the entire district is unparished (note that Offerton Park, called "Offerton Estate" until 2006, existed from 2002 to 2011):